LatviaOfficial Name: Republic of Latvia

 Samnera Velsa iela 1

 Latvia is a stable democracy and has one of the fastest growing economies in the European Union.
 On January 1, 2014, Latvia joined the euro zone.
-Most goods and services can be found in the capital of Latvia, Riga.
+Most goods and services can be found in the capital city of Latvia, Riga.
 However, in other areas outside of the capital, many western goods and services cannot be located.
-Read the Department of State Latvia Fact Sheet for additional information on U.S. relations with Latvia.
+Read the Department of State’s Fact Sheet on Latvia for additional information on U.S. - Latvian relations.

 Entry, Exit & Visa Requirements

 Only one stay up to 90 days is permitted in the Schengen territory within a six-month period.
 If you plan to visit multiple European Schengen zone countries on the same trip, you should pay attention to the total number of consecutive days spent in member countries, including Latvia.
 You are advised to carry your passport when travelling to neighboring Baltic countries from Latvia – even on day trips – as random passport checks are possible.

 If you are going to stay in Latvia for more than 90 days, you must apply for temporary residence.
 You must have a valid insurance policy, which includes coverage of medical expenses while in Latvia.
-Repatriation costs, including funeral and disposition of remains costs, also have to be covered by the policy.
-One of the requirements for the temporary residence application is a criminal record check from the United States, which can be requested through the FBI.
+Repatriation costs, including funeral and dispositions of remains costs, also have to be covered by the policy.
+One of the requirements for the temporary residence application is a criminal records check from the United States, which can be requested through the FBI.
 You must submit proof of identity, which consists of name, date and place of birth, and a set of ink-rolled fingerprint impressions.

-We cannot take your fingerprints at the Embassy, but the Latvian State Criminal Police Department is able to provide such service at Bruninieku iela 72, Riga, tel: 371 6720-8662.
+The U.S. Embassy cannot take your fingerprints, but the Latvian State Criminal Police Department is able to provide such service at Bruninieku iela 72, Riga, tel: 371 6720-8662.